Why Foot Health Matters More With Age

 Falls Risk and Foot Health

-Falls are one of the most significant health risks for older Australians.
-While strength and balance are key factors, foot pain and poor footwear are often overlooked contributors.
+Falls are a major health risk for older Australians.
+Foot pain and poor footwear are common contributors.

-Podiatry treatment can reduce painful pressure points, improve gait comfort, and support safer movement day to day.
+Podiatry can reduce painful pressure points, improve comfort and support safer day-to-day movement.

 - Reducing painful pressure points